Fantastic Four (2005 video game): Reception

 Reviews of the game were mixed.
 GameRankings gave it a score of 62.18% for the PlayStation 2 version, 61.50% for the Xbox version, 65.02% for the GameCube version, 64.35% for the PC version, and 55.50% for the Game Boy Advance version.
 Likewise, Metacritic gave it a score of 64 out of 100 for the PS2 version, 62 out of 100 for the Xbox version, 61 out of 100 for the GameCube version, 63 out of 100 for the PC version, and 57 out of 100 for the GBA version.

 IGN rated the game a 6.5 of 10 stating that "Fantastic 4 is a passable action game with some interesting ideas.
 In short, rent this one first".

 The game got some retrospective praise for paving the way of Marvel: Ultimate Alliance.

 Music

 The game is notable for having four bands record brand new songs to be used as the themes for the characters.
+It also used a demo version of John Ottman's main theme from the film as the main menu theme.
 The bands who contributed songs and who their song was for are: